jjserranogarcia/SQL_Project_Data_Job_Analysis/README.md

 ### 5. Optimal Skills for Job Market Value: ###

 SQL and Python not only top the list in terms of demand but also offer competitive salaries.
-Mastering these skills, along with Excel and advanced visualization tools, positions candidates favorably in the job market, enhancing their potential for high earnings.
+Mastering these skills, along with Excel and advanced visualization tools, ranks candidates favourably in the job market, increasing their potential for high earnings.

 # Closing Thoughts
 This project has improved my data analytics skills, enhancing both my technical proficiency and analytical capabilities: